 Jeremy has a broad commercial practice, with a particular specialty in shipping and maritime matters.
 Jeremy undertakes advisory and drafting work for both court and arbitration proceedings, as well as appearing regularly for appeals, trials, CMCs and interim applications.
 Jeremy’s clients are based around the world and range from major financial institutions and insurers to small businesses and individuals.

-Jeremy is recommended in Chambers & Partners 2014 as a leading junior barrister, comments include:
+Jeremy is recommended in Chambers & Partners 2014 and Legal 500 as a leading junior barrister, comments include:

 Jeremy Lightfoot was a law scholar at New College, Oxford, graduating in 2005.
 He was awarded the highest Lincoln’s Inn scholarship for his Bar Vocational Course, the Lord Mansfield Scholarship, together with the Hardwicke Entrance Award.
 Jeremy was graded ‘Outstanding’ in his bar school exams, in recognition of which he was awarded a Buchanan prize.
 He was named ‘Student of the Year’ by Lincoln’s Inn and was called to the Bar in 2006